Q: Describe your home and its style.

-Q: Which architects/designers do you most admire and why?
+Q: Which architects and designers do you most admire?

 Q: What is your favourite building and why?

-Q: Is there anything exciting you at the moment in terms of building design and construction?
+Q: Is there anything exciting you at the moment in terms of interiors and design?

 Q: What and where is your ideal home?

-Q: Who would you most like to invite to dinner and why?
+Q: Who would you most like to invite to dinner?